Back to RAV

 Left Panel — Animation Canvas

 The primary animation viewport.
 Renders the loaded Rive animation with the selected renderer (Canvas or WebGL2).
-The canvas resizes automatically when panels are toggled or resized.
+Fit and alignment are controlled from the main toolbar so you can change composition without opening a secondary settings panel.

 Right Panel — Controls